 From the moment guests approach the new African Forest entryway, they are captivated by a magnificent 40 foot Kapok Tree.
 This iconic tree serves as the heart and hub of the exhibit.
 The interior of the massive trunk is accessible to staff via a stairway so that caretakers may study and attend to the animals.

 Building in choices, challenges, and variation is a key element of wellness-inspired design and a foundational principle of the new African Forest.
 With the help of a small force of dedicated students, guides, and volunteers, our Animal Wellness Department gathers and analyzes observational and behavioral data.
 This data was applied to the design of African Forest with the goal of creating environments in which animals thrive.

-With African Forest, we are combining the best in exhibit design, research, animal wellness, and interpretation; pushing our boundaries and charting a new zoo path.
+With African Forest, we have combined the best in exhibit design, research, animal wellness, and interpretation; pushing our boundaries and charting a new zoo path.
 We aim to deliver a full and comprehensive experience for our animals, guests, and staff, and in the process, produce one more revolutionary, world-class habitat.
-Wish us luck!

 Sponsored in part by the State of Florida, Department of State, Division of Cultural Affairs and the Florida Council on Arts and Culture.

-DONATIONS PAVE THE WAY - The support of individuals, foundations and corporations fuel the growth that continue to make the jacksonville Zoo and Gardens an outstanding community resource.
-To learn more about how you can support the African Forest, please contact Janet Wesley at email@example.com.
+DONATIONS PAVE THE WAY - The support of individuals, foundations, and corporations fuel the growth that continue to make the Jacksonville Zoo and Gardens an outstanding community resource.